Medically review by Kim Langdon

-How to use liquorice root
+How to use licorice root

 - Dried root.
-You can simply purchase some to chew on casually or use dried liquorice root to make infusions or teas.
+You can simply purchase some to chew on casually or use dried licorice root to make infusions or teas.
 Simply boil 1-5 grams into a brew up to three times per day.
 This will taste wonderful, and you can mix it with other herbs to fully customize your "medicine."
 After all, it's important to remember that the root enhances the potency of other herbs!

 - Use as a mouthwash.
 Considering its antibacterial properties, it can be really good for cleaning the mouth!
 This is especially true if you have canker sores or mouth wounds that need healing.
 Simply mix 1/2 tsp. of powder with 1/4 cup of water, and use 2-4 times per day until you feel relief.

-1. The antiviral and antimicrobial activities of licorice, a widely-used Chinese herb from http://www.sciencedirect.com/science/article/pii/S2211383515000799
+The antiviral and antimicrobial activities of licorice, a widely-used Chinese herb from http://www.sciencedirect.com/science/article/pii/S2211383515000799

 2. Licorice: A possible anti-inflammatory and anti-ulcer drug from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2750414/